Mihir-Ai-lab/mihir-ai-lab.github.io/solutions.md

 - Post real-world ML problems securely
 - Source solutions from vetted AI talent globally
 - Maintain complete control over data, IP, and deployment

-And yes, it runs **inside our secure containers**.
+And yes, it runs **inside our secure containers.**
 No leaks.
 No lock-in.

 ---